 27.6 Pay Status.
 An aggrieved employee and the Union Delegate shall be in a pay status during those working hours in which a grievance, a grievance mediation, or an arbitration hearing is held.
-Release time for additional staff nurse representation shall be subject to approval by the Labor Relations Officer or designee when a group grievance is filed.
+Release time for additional employee representation shall be subject to approval by the Labor Relations Officer or designee when a group grievance is filed.

 27.7 Employee Representation.
 The Union is the official representative for any individual employee or group of employees filing a grievance who wish to be represented.
 Individual employees or groups of employees who choose not to be represented by the Union may present grievances to management through Step Two of the grievance procedure only.
 Such grievances may be adjusted by management so long as the adjustment is not inconsistent with the collective bargaining agreement and the Union has had an opportunity to review such adjustments.

 27.8 Procedure.
 The following shall be the formal grievance process.
 The parties are encouraged to meet informally to resolve issues that may be potential grievances at the lowest possible level of supervision.
 Such informal meetings will not be considered a step of the grievance process and will not stop the grievance timelines.
 If requested by the employee, a Union representative may be present.